voostindie/blog/content/posts/Doing knowledge work - 01 - Introduction to the series.md

 1. I get high on energy talking about it.
 I'm *really* passionate about this!
 2. They look at me funny, eventually.
 This is not *that* important, now is it?

 My observation is that few people try to get better at *how* they work.
 Everybody uses the tools they got handed a long time ago, learned the basics, and that's it.
 To be clear: I'm not talking about *what* people are achieving.
 Most people I know are actively trying to get better at that.
-But do they reflect on *how* they reached their goals with the tools they use day in day out, and how do they could have done that more efficiently?
+But do they reflect on *how* they reached their goals with the tools they use day in day out, and how they could have done that more efficiently?
 Almost never, I find.

 A tool is just a means to an end: getting work done.
 But what I believe to be true as well is that computers were invented to *help* people, *not* get in their way.
 Being able to use your tools well means you'll have *more* time to spend on things that *really* matter to you.
 Sow and reap and all that.